RU-MaGIC/MaGIC/_pages/services.md

 ---

 ## Standard Service Offerings
 The Molecular and Genomics Informatics Core offers a variety of standard services.
 Each of these standard services has a defined start and end point.
+As certain custom requests are developed they may be offered as standard services.

 ### Whole Genome Sequencing Analysis Services
 {% include feature_row id="feature_row_wgs" %}